Kaasisi/cv/README.md

 # cv
-cv
-# this is my updated curricullum vitae
+This is my updated curricullum vitae.